 Bessie Blount Griffin, Physical Therapist and Inventor

-Bessie Blount (1914-2009) was a physical therapist who found herself working with injured soldiers during World War II.
+Bessie Blount (1914-2009) was a physical therapist who worked with injured soldiers during World War II.
 She recognized their need and desire to do more on their own, and she invented an assistive device that permitted people who had lost limbs to feed themselves.

 Bessie Blount was born in Hickory, Virginia (now Chesapeake, Virginia).
 Bessie’s education began at Diggs Chapel Elementary School, a school built after the Civil War by African Americans so their children could get an education.